 How to Check PHP Memory Limit in WordPress?

 The simple way to check your current PHP memory limit is to create a dummy PHP file in your WordPress installation directory.
 In order to do that you need to login to your hosting account and use “File Manager” app.
 Alternatively, you can use FTP client to create a PHP file.
-Here we explain with the file manager option in Bluehost.
+Here we explain with the File Manager app cPanel hosting like HostGator or Bluehost.
+You can follow the same process in custom hosting panels like SiteGround Site Tools.

 - Go to your hosting account and click on “Advanced” section to navigate to cPanel section.